 Point Hacks reader Shanti commented on a post on our Facebook page with this question:

-This is a really common question we get, so here is an easy-to-read guide to help you understand the difference between saver and standard awards, with examples from five frequent flyer programs.
+This is a really common question we get.
+So here is an easy-to-read guide to help you understand the difference between ‘saver’ and ‘standard’ awards.
+We’ve got examples from seven frequent flyer programs to help reinforce this.

-- Standard = more expensive but more availability
+- Standard rewards = more expensive but more availability

 Velocity Frequent Flyer

 No one should be paying over a million points for a flight — that’s ridiculous.
 However, that result is a very common one when searching for the temporarily suspended Business Class flights to the US.
 Therefore, you’ll want to aim for a Business Reward seat rather than an Any Seat in Business Class.

 In the Melbourne-Perth example below, it’s the difference between paying 24,800 points + $31.43 for a Business Reward seat (note that this is discounted from the usual 35,500 points it costs due to a promo), and almost six times that for an Any Seat in Business Class.